 Adults love vocabulary games as much as children do, but unlike kids, they tend to want fun and educational games.
 Adult students have limited time, and they’re usually paying for their English classes.
 They prefer games that give them English practice, but they’re not likely to object to prizes! ^_^ Still, you might run into some hold-outs.
 How can you convince them that vocabulary games are NOT a waste of their time?

-Create a buy-in that has even the reluctant ones ready to play.
+Create a buy-in that has even the reluctant ones clamoring to play.

 I usually win them over by telling them that this is a competitive type of test with game points instead of test points.
-If that doesn’t work or I know I’m dealing with a particularly anti-game person, I discuss it with them (either in person or via email/text.
+If that doesn’t work or I know I’m dealing with a particularly anti-game person, I discuss it with them (either in person or via email/text).
 I explain what concept will be covered, the vocabulary theme (if applicable), and how I will be using this informal assessment to drive future lessons.
-The more they know about why the game will be played and how it will help THEM, the more willing they will be to participate.
+The more they know about why they will play the game and how it will help THEM, the more willing they will be to participate.

 - vocabulary terms for them to give the definitions or use the terms in sentences.

 - definitions for them to respond with the terms.

 Be sure to also create cards that say SWOOSH!
 The more you have, the harder it is for students to accumulate cards, but it’s much more painful when someone draws one if you only have a few.

 - Students take turns to draw a card and give the answer.
 If they can do so correctly, they keep the card.
 If not, they return the card, and the game continues.

 - When someone draws a SWOOSH! card, that student must forfeit all accumulated cards.
 Play continues with the next student, but that SWOOSH! card remains out of play until the end of the game.
 The winner is whoever has the most cards when time is called.

 Still not really sure what a SWOOSH game is?
 You can grab a super simple body part SWOOSH vocabulary game for just $1 here.